Pharmacy Contraception Service (PCS)

 Signposting patients

-A service finder, on the NHS website, lets members of the public and healthcare professionals search for a pharmacy that offers the contraceptive pill without a prescription as part of the PCS.
+A service finder, on the NHS website, lets members of the public and healthcare professionals search for a pharmacy that offers the service.

 The pharmacy contraception service finder